Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

     // MIN_DISTANCE is a small number indicating the marching point is close enough to a surface
     // MAX_DISTANCE is a large number indicating the marching point is off the scene while(dS > MIN_DISTANCE && dS < MAX_DISTANCE){
-        p = origin + dO * direction;
+        p = origin + dO * direction; // push along the ray
         dS = distanceFromSurface(p);
         surfaceData = getData(p);
         dO += dS;
     }

-    pixel.color = getColor(dS, surfaceData);
+    pixel.color = getColor(dS, surfaceData); // use distance and surface data to get a color }
-}
 {{< / highlight >}}

 The crucial mathematical step in the algorithm is how to get the distance from $p$ to surfaces inside our scene.
 How might we find that value?
-The most straightaway way is to use the surfaces' SDFs-- their "signed distance functions".
+The most straightaway way is to use the surfaces' SDFs-- their "**signed distance functions**".
 This is a function that directly-- or, using the more common mathematical term, analitically-- tells you the distance between a point and an embedded (orientable) space, giving positive sign if it is "outside" the object, and negative if it is "inside" it.

 Below is an example of a SDF for a sphere of radius $r$ and center $c$ in $\rth$:

 {{< highlight c "linenos=table,hl_lines=0,linenostart=1" >}}
 float sphereSdf(vec3 p, vec3 c, float r){
-    // length gives the Euclidian distance between p and c: length(v) = sqrt(v[0]^2 + v[1]^2 + v[2]^2)
+    // length is used to get the Euclidian distance between p and c: length(v) = sqrt(v[0]^2 + v[1]^2 + v[2]^2)
     return distance = length(p - c) - r;
 }
 {{< / highlight >}}

 When used to render a 3D scene, this will give us a smooth sphere.
 Sadly, most shapes you will see on, say, video games, do not have such an easy SDF.
-This may change with the progress of [neural SDFs](https://research.nvidia.com/labs/toronto-ai/nglod), which use neural networks to learn these functions, but, for the most part of the history of computer graphics, using SDFs to render was not practical for most situations.
+This may change with the progress of [neural SDFs](https://research.nvidia.com/labs/toronto-ai/nglod), which use neural networks to learn these functions, but, for the most part of the history of computer graphics, using a SDF for an entire arbitrary shape wasn't viable.

 The solution was to try to approximate surfaces using simplers shapes-- namely, triangles, or 2-simplices, for which we can use a single known SDF ([see here](https://www.shadertoy.com/view/4sXXRN) for an implementation).
 And so were meshes born, as complexes made by these triangles.
 That is, meshes are just triangulations of surfaces we want to approximate.
 The more 2-simplices a mesh has, the more detail our model will be able to have.

 The reader might have noted that there is a slight mathematical problem here: SDFs only really work with orientable surfaces!
-This is a problem if you try to render a Möbius strip directly using a SDF, but not really if you approximate it using triangles, specially because these have positive SDFs in 3D space, so there's no problem here concerning "inside" or "outside".
+This is a problem if you try to render a Möbius strip directly using a single SDF, but not really if you approximate it using triangles.
+Still, as we will soon see, orientation does provide some problems for 3D rendering.

+Raytracing is great for phisically correct rendering, since it closely resembles how light actually works.
+Doing something like reflection, for example, is pretty straightforward: when your surface is reflective and it has been hit by a marching point, just make it follow a new ray normal to the hit point, "bouncing" the marching ray.
+Then when it hits another surface, combine the colors of the found objects.
+This technique of bouncing rays is fundamental to raytracing techniques like [path tracing](https://en.wikipedia.org/wiki/Path_tracing).

-Raytracing has the problem that it can take too much time inside the `while` loop trying to hit a surface.
+There is, however, the problem that it can take too much time inside the `while` loop trying to hit a surface, making it computationally expensive.
 Rasterization is then a more efficient alternative.
 In it, we project our mesh triangles into the vision plane-- something that can be quickly done by the GPU using linear algebra and projectivization.
-For each pixel we then check if it is contained inside one of these triangles, and use that to define its color.
+For each pixel we then check if it is contained inside one of these projected triangles, and use that to define its color.

 We also have to check in the case a pixel is inside many of these triangles-- for example, if we have two triangles in our scene, one behind the other in relation to the camera.
 To solve that, we compare each point projecting to that pixel, and render only the color associated to the point closest to the camera- i.e., the one with least "depth".
 These depth values for each pixel are stored in an array called the **depth buffer**.

+IMG!!!

 {{< highlight cpp "linenos=table,hl_lines=0,linenostart=1" >}}
 // General rasterization algorithm